amouro/drupalden_iwakuni_2023/section-2.md

 </ol>

 <!--
+Migration is the first and the key factor to our project.
+All the important content and assets must be migrated.

+It is not only about the content node migration, we also need to migrate files, images which were not managed in the CMS.

+Next slide >>>>>

 * Migration of content and media assets
 * Conversion of assets uploaded via IMCE
 * Usage of Drupal Migrate
 -->

 ---

 # Migration